zumasys/docs/site/jbase/release-notes/5.7.1/pn5_60803/README.md

 ### Previous Release Behavior

-Q-pointers could not resolve with a mixed-case account name and/or file name.
+Q-pointers could not resolve when using a mixed-case account name and/or file name.

 Previously something like this would fail.